 I understand my foreboding.
 I haven’t experienced psychedelics.
 All the others smile knowingly.
 Robby gets Mary to stand up while he says a prayer; he calls her the Lover of the Mother, who will prepare a potion from the flowers.
 She separates the flowers from the stems, then cut them into bits and places the bits in a large bowl.
 Robby has her chew a handful of these bits, then spits them back into the bowl.
 We watch half-disgusted, half-entranced.
 Jace puts Zeppelin’s ‘Stairway to Heaven” on the stereo.

 We all sway to its slow beat.
 Ricky places his sickle over the bowl, slicing the tip of his middle finger, letting his blood run into the bowl.
 Motioning to me, he takes my hand.
 Soon I’m bleeding into the bowl.
 Everyone follows, until he cuts a finger on each of Mary’s hands.
 She is mixing the flower, spit, and blood concoction while bleeding into the bowl and absorbing the mixture into her bloodstream.
-We watch as a transformation comes over Mary.
-Her eyes are blank as if blind, looking inward at her own dreams.
+We watch as a transformation comes over her, eyes blank as if blind, looking inward at her own dreams.
 She begins chanting her own incantations, with no relation to the heavy metal music blasting on the stereo.
 Robby takes the concoction away.
 She is completely unaware.
 She begins calling out various people.
 When anyone responds, she ignores them.
-We realize she’s in her own world, experiencing a reality completely separate from our’s.
+We realize she’s in her own world, experiencing her own reality, separate from our’s.
 Her blind eyes are terrifying.
 I swear that no amount of pot can convince me to take this ‘trip.’
 The focus Robby has created all morning remains unbroken by our concentration on her trip.
 She speaks more and more about her mother.
 We know she is experiencing a memory or reaction to her feelings about her family life.
 She alternates between grief and joy, speaking mostly in Spanish.
-I knew enough of what she is saying to be embarrassed by its personal nature.
+I know enough of what she is saying to be embarrassed by its personal nature.
 She is fighting for acceptance from her mother.
 With my messed up family, I wonder what kind of trip I’ll have.
 Finally she lapses into a daze.
 Robby has us lead her outside.
 We make a sitting circle around her as she lays face down on the ground.
 Robby invokes the spirits to infuse her with the energy of the Earth, saying from then on she will be known as The Lover of the Mother.
 First he, then everyone in turn, lies on her and embraces her prone body.
 He has us remain in a circle contemplating the lit candles.
 He leads Mary into the garage.

 “Yes,” it answers my mind, “You called me forth.”